Clinical Management of Childhood Obesity and Related Co-morbidities

 Past attendee feedback

-This is a quality training event, that has been created following the success of Obesity Management National Networking Forum that was held in November 2024.
-View just some of the feedback to that engaging day here:
+This was a quality training event, created following the success of the Obesity Management National Networking Forum held in November 2024.
+View just some of the feedback from that engaging day here:

 quote icon